aimeos/ai-catsuggest/README.md

-# Suggest categories
+# Suggest categories and suppliers

-Include categories in search suggestions offered by catalog/suggest HTML client component and extends the catalog manager to allow searching/sorting by relevance within the catalog label.
+Include categories in search suggestions offered by catalog/suggest HTML client component and extends the catalog and supplier manager to allow searching/sorting by relevance within the catalog and supplier label.

-**Caution:** The catalog label can NOT be translated into different languages!
+**Caution:** The catalog and supplier label can NOT be translated into different languages!

 ## Installation